timabell/timwise.co.uk/_posts/2020-07-09-approaches-to-refactoring-and-technical-debt.md

 ### Technical Debt

 > "Tech debt": an overloaded term.
-There are at least 5 distinct things we mean we say “technical debt”.
+There are at least 5 distinct things we mean [when] we say “technical debt”.
 >
 > 1. Maintenance work
 > 2. Features of the codebase that resist change